tech-chad/pymatrix-rain/README.md

-# pymatrix
+# pymatrix-rain
 Matrix rain effect using python 3 and curses.

 ### How to Download
+ >pip install pymatrix-rain

-to be added
+ to run: pymatrix-rain

 ##### NOTE: